Quantum-embeddable stochastic matrices: Derivation of results

-Up until now, using the assumption from Eq.~\eqref{eq:lambda_app}, we proved that the map $\e^{\L t'}$ with $t'\leq t_f/2$ almost preserves the orthogonality of all initially orthogonal pure states.
-This implies that, for sufficiently small $\epsilon$, the map $\e^{\L t'}$ is close to a unitary channel.
-Therefore, applying the map two times is also close to a unitary channel.
+The above implies that under the assumption from Eq.~\eqref{eq:lambda_app} for sufficiently small $\epsilon$, the map $\e^{\L t'}$ is close to a unitary channel.
+This presents the $\epsilon$-dependent version of the first case in Proposition~\ref{prop:qubit_simp}.
+Therefore, applying the map two times is also close to a unitary channel and almost preserves the orthogonality of the evolved states of $\proj0$ and $\proj1$.
 More precisely, for any time $t$ in $[0,t_f]$,

 where we used the triangle inequality, and then applied Eq.~\eqref{eq:ortho-preserving} and the data processing inequality to get the second inequality.
-Finally, the last inequality was obtained using the fact that $\psi_0(t/2)$ is the eigenstate of $\rho_0(t/2)$ corresponding to its largest eigenvalue (recall Eq.~\eqref{eq:lambda_app}), and applying the upper bound from Eq.~\eqref{eq:fidelity-distance_app}, while noting that by Uhlmann's theorem it holds that $ F\left(\rho_1(t/2),\psi_1(t/2)\right)\geq|s_{10}|^2$.
+Finally, the last inequality was obtained using the fact that $\psi_0(t/2)$ is the eigenstate of $\rho_0(t/2)$ corresponding to its largest eigenvalue (recall Eq.~\eqref{eq:lambda_app}), and applying the upper bound from Eq.~\eqref{eq:fidelity-distance_app}, while noting that by Uhlmann's theorem on fidelity, it holds that $ F\left(\rho_1(t/2),\psi_1(t/2)\right)\geq|s_{10}|^2$.
 Above equation therefore enforces

 with $f$ being defined in Eq.~\eqref{subeq:f}.
 Here, we also employed the following

 which is a result of Eq.~\eqref{eq:e-neighbour} and the upper bound from Eq.~\eqref{eq:fidelity-distance_app}.
 Finally, we note that Eq.~\eqref{eq: first} gives a non-trivial bound for any $\epsilon\leq 10^{-6}$ and is saturated only when $\epsilon=0$, which completes the proof of Eq.~\eqref{item:uniatry_app}.